MegaRockLabs/smart-account-auth/README.md

 ### Basics

-Requsting a credemtial is as simple as calling a function with a message to be signed and passing the neccecary signer information
+Requesting a credential is as simple as calling a function with a message to be signed and passing the necessary signer information
 ```typescript
 import { getEthPersonalSignCredential } from 'smart-account-auth';
 const ethCredential = await getEthPersonalSignCredential(window.ethereum, message)